-Our guided Silk Trail holiday walks the length of the south facing slopes of the Sierra Almijara connecting pretty white villages on the way.
+This unique guided walking holiday follows the length of the south facing slopes of the Sierra Almijara connecting pretty white villages on the way.
 The walk starts from the mountain villages of Sedella or Canillas de Aceituno in the west and ends in Maro, a tiny coastal village where the mountains dramatically drop to the sea.
 Each of the five sections of the linear trail are ‘classic’ walks’ in their own right with great scenery, views and interest.
 The walks are rated as Level 2 with the offer of more strenuous options on some days, including an exciting new Day 2 walk crossing the stunning Almachares Gorge.
 It is possible to opt out of any of the walks but few choose to do so.

 Silk Trail – Itinerary & Walks